Skip to content

 script:

-- ch lint --codeclimate-report gl-code-quality-report.json
+- ch lint --format codeclimate=gl-code-quality-report.json

 artifacts: